1. What is your favorite tool in the kitchen and why?

 3. What’s your favorite meal comprised of?

-4. What are some of your favorite books or magazines to read for inspiration?
+4. Who are some of your favorite chefs and why?

 Some of my favorite chefs are: Jamie Oliver for teaching people about the benefits of whole foods and how to make it delicious.
 Matthew Kenney and Russell James for creating amazing and beautiful raw vegan food that would please anyone on any diet.
 Giada Delaurentiis who makes cooking look easy, yet glamorous on her tv show, Giada At Home.

 5. What advice can you offer to a beginning chef?